JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/blog/2024-12-07-aws-vscode-private-ec2-instance/index.md

 The configuration is described [here](https://repost.aws/knowledge-center/ec2-systems-manager-vpc-endpoints).

-The neede VPC endpoints can be created like this:
+The needed VPC endpoints can be created like this:

 ```typescript
  const subnetsPrivateIsolated = props.vpc.selectSubnets({